khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 2. Refine your notes (rewatch parts to clarify things):
    - Write full sentences and use your own writing style, your own vocabulary as much as possible.
    - Connect your new knowledge to your old knowledge.
-   - Ask questions where something is unclear (e.g. where a link between ideas is missing).
+   - Ask questions in your notes where something is unclear, where a link between ideas is missing.
 3. Refine your notes, consider [paraphrasing](https://quillbot.com/), and [grammar checking](https://quillbot.com/grammar-check).
 Make sure your notes make sense, and ideally not just for you.
-Use an AI language model for quick feedback (e.g. [ChatGPT](https://chat.openai.com/)).
+Consider using an AI language model for quick feedback (e.g. [ChatGPT](https://chat.openai.com/)).

 ## Visitors and residents
 ### 1. Introduction